-I’m Laura Radniecki and I’m thrilled to have you here in my little cozy corner of the internet.
+I’m Laura Radniecki and I’m thrilled to have you here in my corner of the internet.

-I know there are a zillion other places you could spend your time, so it means a lot to me that you’re here right now.
+I know there are a million other places you could spend your time, so it means a lot to me that you’re here right now.

 I look forward to getting to know you, either through the comments, social media or by email.
-I’d love to meet you!
+I’d love to meet and hear from you!

 - Things I Wish I’d Known Before My C-Section